KarthikMasi/dax_spiders/docs/news/spiders/spider_level/NIRSQA_v1_0_0.rst

 Requirements
 ------------

-Currently it reads Hitachi ETG-4000 format NIRS data files, specifically the `???_MES_???.csv` file that contain raw signals from two wavelengths at each channel.
+Currently it reads Hitachi ETG-4000 format NIRS data files, specifically the `???_MES_ProbeN.csv` file that contain raw signals from two wavelengths at each channel.

 Resources
 ---------